-We can offer more options, choices and benefits than before.
+Now - we can offer more options, choices and benefits than ever before.

 - Oral appliances were first used in the early part of the 1900s, when the French surgeon Pierre Robin used oral appliances to advance the lower jaw in infants who had a cleft soft palate, high-arched palate, and lower jaw that is very small with a small (receding) chin and tongue far back in the throat.
 Simplistically speaking, since the tongue is attached to the lower jaw (through the genioglossus muscle) moving and retaining the lower jaw slightly forward, holds the tongue forward and out of the airway - a mechanical method.
 In a generalized sense, oral appliances have a greater acceptance; compliance and adherence rate that CPAP.
-There are many Oral appliances available today including, the Somnodent, Narval, Herbst, EMA, TAP, Silencer, Klearway, etc. The most important aspect is testing, follow up and appropriate adjustment, otherwise they become simply “expensive pieces of plastic”
+There are many Oral appliances available today including, the Somnolent, Herbst, EMA, TAP, Silencer, Klearway, etc. The most important aspect is testing, follow up and appropriate adjustment - For many people, they may be the ideal approach.

-- Positive airway pressure (CPAP) is an excellent choice to keep the airway open as it increases the pressure in the airway preventing it from collapsing.
+- Positive airway pressure (CPAP) may be an excellent choice to keep the airway open as it increases the pressure in the airway preventing it from collapsing.
 Again there are several types available from many manufacturers.

-- Life style.
+- Life style modifications.
 Various aspects of one’s life may help, and could generally be followed regardless of the therapy chosen.
-These include; weight loss (generally the most important), exercise, quitting smoking, and other health conscious decisions.
-Promotion of Omega 3 rich foods and throat exercises have been cited.
+These include - weight loss (generally the most important), exercise, quitting smoking, positional therapy, fluid distribution techniques and other health conscious decisions.
+Promotion of Omega 3 rich foods, breathing techniques and throat exercises (incl.
+Didgeridoo playing) have also been cited.

-- Behavioural Sleep medicine interventions include help with CPAP wear, sleep improvement, positional therapies, CBT and mindfulness.
+- Behavioral Sleep medicine interventions include help with CPAP wear, sleep improvement techniques, other positional therapies, CBT and mindfulness techniques.

 - Other emerging therapies such as implanted devices and Nasal Expiratory Positive Airway Pressure Devices may hold future successful options.

-- Surgery has been an option for years.
-Starting - simply a hole made in the throat to allow air to pass the obstruction (tracheotomy) works, but isn’t a particularly popular option except in an emergency.
+Surgery has been an option for years.
+Starting at the simplest - a hole made in the throat to allow air to pass the obstruction (tracheotomy) works, but isn’t a particularly popular option except in an emergency.
 Following this, the palate was most often chosen for surgery.
-The palate can be reshaped, partially removed or stiffened with implants.
+The palate can be reshaped, partially removed or stiffened with implants – but it depends on where airway closure occurs, which is often not the palate.
 The option of tongue tissue shrinkage shows promise especially as an adjunct to other modalities of management.